Adroiti/docs-for-code-review-tools/RuboCop/Lint-FormatParameterMismatch.md

-Pattern: Lint/FormatParameterMismatch
+Pattern: Mismatched format parameters

 Issue: -

 ## Description

-This lint sees if there is a mismatch between the number of expected fields for format/sprintf/#% and what is actually passed as arguments.
+This lint sees if there is a mismatch between the number of expected fields for `format`/`sprintf`/`#%` and what is actually passed as arguments.

 ### Example